 Originally, I carried single-band dipoles for 20 and 40 meters.
 These dipoles were built with plexiglass center insulators and button end insulators, and each dipole has an integral thirty-foot RG-174 feedline.
 While these dipoles don't require the use of a tuner, the pair only cover the two bands, and both antennas have to be hung to operate on the two bands. (photos: 1 | 2)

-In my quest to find an easy-to-deploy all-band antenna, I experimented extensively with the W3EDP wire antenna.
+In my quest to find an easy-to-deploy all-band antenna, I have experimented extensively with the W3EDP wire antenna.
 The W3EDP, a variation of a true Zepp, is an interesting antenna and was described in Practical Wire Antennas by John D. Heys, G3BDQ; additional information on the W3EDP can be found in my Archives and Articles; in the article The FFD Antenna: A Field-Friendly Doublet, with Notes on Related Designs by Charlie Lofgren, W6JJZ; and in the article W3EDP Antenna by Nick Toparcean, AE5VV.

 The W3EDP consists of an 85' wire and a 17' wire that's sometimes called a "counterpoise".
 The counterpoise isn't connected for 80m or for 10m, but is connected for 15m, 20m, and 40m.
 The W3EDP is very easy to deploy; it can be hung with only one elevated support, doesn't need a separate feedline, and packs up really small.